Sparrow0hawk/csvrequestresponse/README.md

 This example its based on is using election day sampling, traditionally done at a ballot count with pen and paper as a tally, this programme would allow those tallies to be inputted and translated quickly into csv's for further analysis.

+It is not yet complete, but I have committed it in it's most recent form.